karthikbalasundram/EDA/README.md

 The results of the analysis  has been sumarise and actionabel insights has been drawn at the end.

 The future scope of this project is also outlined at the end.

+Note: Github doesnot support viewing Folim Heatmaps.
+If you wish to see the Heatmap present in the notebook please post the link of the .ipynb file [here](http://nbviewer.org/).